AseelMustafa/House-Tester-methods/README.md

 ![main](https://user-images.githubusercontent.com/126033476/221374513-f59faf59-f0d4-4ec6-85f7-2d6dfcb6a52d.jpg)

-Created three house objects:house1,house2,house3,and I passed the inforamtion.
+Created three house objects:house 1,house 2,house 3, and I passed the information.

-        Everything in Java is associated with classes and objects, along with its attributes and methods.
+        /*Everything in Java is associated with classes and objects, along with its attributes and methods.
-        A Class is like an object constructor, or a "blueprint" for creating objects.
+        A Class is like an object constructor, or a "blueprint" for creating objects.*/

         //Create three houses objects
         House house1=new House(2, 150, 2, 190000);